A Constant: Something that is invariable or unchanging, such as a fixed number or a logical term.

 I scanned the group of monstrous strugglers around the pillar of purple fire.
 Some were humanoid.
 Others looked like wild beasts.
 I saw a twisted abomination of grown together flesh that almost made me gag.
 Another one was nothing but a shifting mass of light and particles.

-It took me quite a while before I was able to avert my eyes from the spectacle.
+It took me quite a while before I could avert my eyes from the spectacle.

 “So you are a struggler, too?”
 I asked him.